DominikBBB/PP1-Saxon-Palace/README.md

 ## Target Audience:

 - History enthusiasts,
+- Tourists,
-- Local residents in Warsaw and tourists,
+- Local residents in Warsaw,
 - People of all ages.

 [Back to Table Of Contents](#table-of-contents)